nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites:
         - At least 1 customer is displayed in the customer list.
-        - There is an existing order similar to the order to be added under the first customer.
+        - There is an existing order similar to the order to be added under the first customer.<br>

     2. Test case: `addo 1 i/books d/02-03-2026` <br>
        Expected: The order is successfully added.
 A warning and details of the added order shown in the status message.
 All orders associated with the customer are shown in the order list.